PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/software-engineering-for-hpc/README.md

 As I have highlighted, a student should choose the teacher's material or a book on the topic.
 These notes can only be a helpful material.

-The notes are taken from the books required for the course:
+The notes are taken from the books/resources required for the course:

 - Course slides.
+- SE4HPC Exercise Book.

 You can view/download the PDF [here](notes/software-engineering-for-hpc.pdf).
 In the [notes folder](notes/), you can also see the source code.